Dalla-Rosa/Dalla-Rosa/README.md

 # About Me
-Hello! here is the place that i enjoy sharing a few projects of games I'm currently working on, such as **DOOM Unity**, and a few other experiences while i study at my university.
+Hello! here is the place that i enjoy sharing a few projects of games that i'm currently working on, such as **DOOM Unity**, and a few other experiences while i study at my university.
 I'm a person that is always trying to create something new and always constantly learning.

 ## My Languages